 Simply put, while debt mutual funds can offer an investor a higher rate of returns, especially post tax, a fixed deposit assures the investor more or less a fixed rate of return.

 Another major factor that an investor needs to consider, is liquidity.
 Debt Funds offer higher liquidity.
 You can redeem units anytime.
 When it comes to fixed deposits, premature withdrawals attract 1% penalty.
 You either have to break into your fixed deposit account or take a loan against the fixed deposit account–which is a costly affair.

 When it comes to taxation it’s really important to know the right debt funds mutual funds to cut down your taxes.
-Those investing money through a fixed deposit have the interest they earned, added to their annual salary, following which they are taxed according to the income tax slab that they fall under.
+Interest from FD is adds to the total taxable income of the investors.
+Thus taxable as per the applicable income tax slab rates.

 An advantage that debt funds have over fixed deposits in the Debt Funds vs FD debate, is that they allow for more flexibility.
 Instead of placing all the eggs in one basket, the debt funds invest money into diversified portfolios, thus countering the scary prospect of the security defaulting or downgrading by any chance.

-In addition, the flexibility of a fund manager of debt funds is also much greater when it comes to asset selection and allocation.
-He or she can shift the average ratings and maturity of the diversified portfolios.
+In addition, fund managers also have the flexibility to decide asset selection and allocation.
+They can shift the average ratings and maturity of the diversified portfolios.
 This is one of the main reasons why debt fund investments accrue higher returns.